The IVF Process Explained: Your 10-Step Guide

 Step 3: The start of IVF - Ovarian stimulation

-Your IVF cycle starts with the process of ovarian stimulation, which begins on Day 1 of your period.
 Our fertility nurses will show you how to self-inject your fertility medications, which are hormones naturally produced by the body for egg growth and ovulation.

 Step 4: Egg maturation

-When your scan indicates your eggs are at the right growth stage, you will administer what is known as the ‘trigger’ injection.
+When your scan shows that your eggs are at the right growth stage, you will administer what is known as the ‘trigger’ injection.
 This is a hormone that helps your eggs to go through the final growth stage and releases the eggs from the follicles, so we can perform egg collection.

 Step 5: Egg collection